strah19/Ember/README.md

 # Ember

-#Ember is an open source graphics wrapper using SDL2!
+Ember is an open source graphics wrapper using SDL2!

+Solely created by strah19, Ember holds a wide ranges of tools including event handlers, buttons, event stacks, file handlers, asset loader, and more.